 Thankfully, I’m too picky to be a hoarder.
 I buy only what I need or what I know I can sell for a profit online.
-And though every secondhand store is unique, there’s a standard set of items I’m always on the lookout for.
+And though every secondhand store is unique, there is a standard set of items I’m always on the lookout for.

 Hands-down, jeans are the best bargain in any thrift store.

-Where I live, high-quality used jeans sell for $7.99-$12.99 a pair.
-And though that may seem high for “pre-loved” denim, consider this: According to Statista, a consumer market research company, the average retail price of women’s jeans was $165 in 2018.
+Where I live, high-quality used jeans sell for $7.99 to $12.99 a pair.
+And although that may seem high for “pre-loved” denim, consider this: According to Statista, a consumer market research company, the average retail price of women’s jeans was $165 way back in pre-inflationary 2018.

 Think all thrift store jeans are junk?
 Think again.
 There are loads of high-quality clothes in thrift stores if you know what to look for — which I outline in “11 Secrets to Finding Quality Clothing at Thrift Shops.”

-Since much of what gets donated is older, it’s easy to find used tools that are well-made and proven by years of dedicated service.
+Since much of what gets donated is older, it’s easy to find used tools that are well-made and that have proven their worth over years of dedicated service.

 Look for genuine made-in-America stuff, like your parents or grandparents had.
 And don’t let a little surface rust discourage you.
 With just the slightest TLC, most old tools can go for another generation or two.

 3. Totes, trays and baskets

 Sure, Amazon sells countless products to organize your home.
 But, again, why pay retail?

 Canvas totes are always on my shopping list.
 They’re handy for stowing items in the trunk of my car, packing for an overnight trip, and shopping at garage sales and flea markets.

 Trays and baskets are my other go-to storage items.
 Trays are perfect for displaying cologne, organizing TV remotes or storing craft supplies.
 Use baskets to store pet supplies, winter gear and bath towels.

 4. Holiday decorations